meustrus/init/Readme.md

 - INIT_GITNAME="name"; Default: `$(git config --global user.name)` if exists, otherwise `$(id -un)` - Controls the configured username for Git.
 - INIT_GITEMAIL="address@domain"; Default: `$(git config --global user.email)` if exists, otherwise `$(read -p)` - Controls the configured email address for Git and SSH keys.
 - INIT_GUI=[ON|OFF]; Default: ON - Controls whether to install things that are only useful in a GUI environment.
-- INIT_SSHCOPY=[GITHUB]; Default: GITHUB - Wait for you to copy your public key to certain accounts; set to empty to not even bother.
+- INIT_SSHCOPY=[GITHUB|OFF]; Default: GITHUB - Wait for you to copy your public key to certain accounts; set to OFF to not even bother.

 The following environment variables will be used for the installation and their current value will be saved for future shells: